 - Fishlake Loop Scenic Drive

 - Thousand Lake Mountain

 - Cathedral Valley Backway

-The Fishlake Loop is a paved scenic byway that is worth the drive alone.
+About 200 miles south of Salt Lake, leave the interstate for the Fishlake Loop, a paved scenic byway that is worth the drive alone.
 But we’ll soon leave the pavement for the gravel roads of Thousand Lakes Mountain and the Cathedral Valley Scenic Backway of Capitol Reef National Park.
 If you don’t have a high-clearance vehicle, you’ll have to skip Cathedral Valley and return down Thousand Lakes for the paved route.
 Regardless, road conditions could be challenging during spring visits or trips after heavy rain.
 Check at the visitor center for current conditions.

 This road trip through lush mountain scenery and high sagebrush flats is highlighted by a visit to a very pretty alpine lake.
 There are several unpaved spur options to explore (including Thousand Lake Mountain), lodges, campgrounds and the Lakeshore National Recreation Area, home to Pando, the world’s heaviest organism.

 You can drive Thousand Lake Mountain Road, a 35-mile scenic backway, from Fremont all the way through the Cathedral Valley section of Capitol Reef.
 Explore remote lakes and stand in awe surrounded by aspens.
 Don’t miss the Deep Creek Desert overlook.

 Solace seekers with wayfinding skills can set out across open backcountry for close-up looks at giant castle-like sandstone formations.
 A high-clearance vehicle is essential back here.
 There’s a river ford and some big bumps to negotiate.
 Go prepared for the unexpected.